SilkRose/Pony/src/stories/a-hug-and-a-kiss/a-hug-and-a-kiss.md

 *So, this is my life now.*

-As we hug, I cant help but notice how soft Pinkie is.
+As we hug, I can't help but notice how soft Pinkie is.

 *I guess our normal hugs don't last long enough to notice.*